 Freedom House job in Washington, DC

-This is an opportunity for a rising professional in international program management to further develop their expertise in the Asia region.
-The Program Officer will serve as the lead on multiple projects in the region and will work in collaboration with other members of the regional team, field offices, and research and advocacy staff.
-This position has a high degree of self-reliance and is an excellent next step for a confident professional able to make difficult decisions in a constantly changing environment.
+This is an outstanding opportunity for a rising professional in international program management aiming to further develop their expertise in the Eurasia region by contributing to a leading democracy and human rights organization.
+The Program Officer will work in collaboration with other members of the regional team, field staff, and research and advocacy staff to ensure achievement of project objectives in a broad programmatic portfolio.
+This position has a high degree of self-reliance, while solidly engaged in the regional team, and is an excellent next step for a confident professional able to make difficult decisions in an ambiguous, constantly changing environment.
+This position is based in Washington, DC and reports to the Senior Program Manager for Europe and Eurasia.

 Primary Duties and Responsibilities